Confidentiality Agreements

 Non-competition and non-solicitation agreements are enforceable by employers when well-drafted and limited in time, limited to customers, and in geographic radius.
 Enforcement in court depends upon fairness.
 Agreements that are global in scope, 3 years in duration, and cover a wide range of employee duties will not be enforced in most cases in Michigan.
 Competition is not prohibited; only unfair competition is prohibited.
 We guide our employers on what is “fair” and enforceable in their businesses.

-Call (248) 643-9530 or email info@zeiglerlaw.com for a consultation.
+Call (248) 643-9530 during business hours or email info@zeiglerlaw.com for a consultation.

 Discussion At Table